The concept of having a goal(s) is crucial. How else would you be able to set a plan to get what you want?

 What if you had started 3 months ago, where would you be now?
 Depending on the endeavor, 3 months can be enough to make massive strides, or it could barely be enough to scratch the surface of the goal.
 That’s why the best time to start is right now.

-If you’re a guy looking to get in better shape – and maybe even get some of your old swagger back – you may be wondering “are situps and crunches the only way to get a flatter stomach and 6 pack abs?”
+If you’re a guy interested in a good ab workout – and maybe even get some of your old swagger back – you may be wondering “are situps and crunches the only ab exercises to get a flatter stomach and six pack abs?”

 Absolutely not.
 Pull up a chair, have a seat, and listen up.

-As you know, most people have too much body fat to see their abs at any point in their life- so getting there is a sweet accomplishment- one that can trigger impulsive desires in women.
+As you know, most people have too much body fat to see abs at any point in their life, no less a 6 pack- so getting there is a sweet accomplishment- one that can trigger impulsive desires in women.

-So how long does it take to get a leaner stomach?
+So how long does it take to get a leaner stomach and ripped abs?
 Well, it takes hustle and hard work, but if you’re willing to pay that price you can get lean and see your abs peaking out pretty soon.